byzer-org/byzer-lang/docs/docv2/cluster/cluster.md

 1. Dynamic resource adjust.
 Proxy will close the MLSQL instances with specific tag tagged if the system load is low or create new MLSQL instances if the system load increase.
 Notice that MLSQL instance  supports worker dynamic allocation, they are different.

 2. Dispatching.
-We may have different businesses, and each of them need multi MLSQL instances as load balance.
-The first step is MLSQL-Cluster will dispatch the requests to the proper instances according to the tags and then dispatch the single request to specific instance by some strategy e.g. resource-aware-strategy or tasks-aware-strategy.
+We may have different businesses, and each of them may needs multi MLSQL instances as load balance.
+The first step is MLSQL-Cluster will dispatch the requests to the proper instances according to the tags and then dispatch the single request to specific instance by some strategy e.g.resource-aware-strategy or tasks-aware-strategy.

 ## Setup MLSQL-Cluster